madeddie/felfel-taskwork/README.md

 You can also browse to

 - http://localhost:/8080/metrics see the Prometheus metrics endpoint of the app
-- http://localhost:9090 Prometheus server to see the collected
+- http://localhost:9090 Prometheus server to see the collected metric

 To stop and remove the containers run: